ze-corps/PatientRecords/README.md

 Things you may want to cover:

-* Ruby version
+* Ruby version: ruby 2.6.3
+* Rails version: Rails 6.0.4.1

 * System dependencies

 * Configuration

-* Database creation
+* Database creation : bundle exec rails db:create db:migrate

+* How to run the import export:
-* Database initialization
+*   rails importexport:all

 * How to run the test suite
+*

 * Services (job queues, cache servers, search engines, etc.)